CaptainCrouton89/AlariaWiki/Sharabha.md

 Outside these communities, Sharabha who have willingly left do not practice many of their more traditional rituals, but maintain their fierce sense of principles and morality.

+Feel an innate aversion to killing Wolves, Ulvsjael, Lions, and Sharabha.

 ## History

 # Heart Rush